 Garaje takes its inspiration both from the alphabets of the Bauhaus school and the vernacular inscriptions of Spanish garage owners: two worlds that share a desire to reduce typographic forms to simple geometric elements.
 At the Bauhaus this geometrization is ideological: it represents a rejection of tradition and the affirmation of an objective and rational vocabulary.
 With garage owners it is a simple matter of logic, certainly due to an ignorance of tradition.
 It is somewhat naïve to wish to reduce the shapes of the alphabet to elementary forms.
 Perfect geometrical forms seem less than perfect to our eyes: type Design abounds with optical corrections that compensate for our perception of forms.

 Garaje plays specifically with this paradox: its construction is rigorously geometrical, anchored to a scalable modular grid, with no optical correction.
 A perfectly objective system, but a typographical aberration, simultaneously right and wrong.
 For the last 20 years, I have extended this family in every direction, to the point of absurdity: extremely narrow or outlandishly wide letterforms, all built from the same modules.
 Today it is a complete system, available in 44 widths and 5 weights.
 The complete family counts 445 fonts, hundreds of thousands of glyphs, and zero contrast: Garaje is a typeface which is at the same time brutal and playful, rational and naïve.
-Garaje Monospace subfamily goes from 05015 (5 on 15 grid) to 3503 (35 on 3), and includes 215 fonts + 5 variable fonts.
-Its construction allows to compose in many sizes without changing the stem weight, and/or the pitch.
+Garaje Condensed subfamily goes from 0703 (7 on 3 grid) to 3503 (35 on 3), and includes 145 fonts, + one variable font.
+Its construction allows to compose in many sizes without changing the stem weight.
+Specimen made with DrawBot by Rémi Forte.

 Available at 205TF.